Pickleball: Instructional, Open Play, and Drills

 FAQs

 Instructional sessions are guided, skill-level-based classes that focus on technique and improvement.
 Open Play offers drop-in-style games without formal instruction.
+Drills offer a chance to sharpen your skills!

-Can I enter both lotteries?
+Can I enter all 3 lotteries?

 How do I know if I got in?